 How Should I Research My Business Market?

 A good place to start, as I mentioned before, is a Google search.
 A good one may be “How Many Foreclosed Homes” in your city, state, or service area.
-Again, Entrepreneur has some great advice here.
+Again, Entrepreneurs have some great advice here.
 Ask yourself:

 - Who are your clients?